lollobaldo/EXC--autotester/README.md

-# EXC-cw1--autotester
+# EXC--autotester
-Autotester for Extreme Computing - coursework 1: Scala Collections
+Autotester for Extreme Computing - coursework 1 and 2: Scala Collections and Spark

 ## Notes
 - **Updates**: The tester updates itself through `git pull`.
 Make sure you run it from its directory and install with `git clone` rather than copying files.